On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1)

 \section{Introduction}

-Let $\Sigma_g$ be a closed orientable surface of genus $g \geq 2$ and let $\pi_1(\Sigma_g)$ be its fundamental group.
+Let $\Sigma_g$ be a closed, connected, orientable surface of genus $g \geq 2$.
+Let $\pi_1(\Sigma_g)$ be the fundamental group of $\Sigma_g$.
 The classical Teichm\"uller space can be considered as the space of discrete, faithful, totally loxodromic representations of $\pi_1(\Sigma_g)$ into ${\rm SL}(2,\R)$ up to conjugacy.
-To construct the Fenchel-Nielsen coordinates of the classical Teichm\"uller space, one starts by specifying a curve system of $2g-2$ simple closed curves on $\Sigma_g$.
+To construct the Fenchel-Nielsen coordinates of the classical Teichm\"uller space, one starts by specifying a curve system of $3g-3$ simple closed curves on $\Sigma_g$.
 The complement of such curve system decomposes the surface into $2g-2$ three-holed spheres.
 A three-holed sphere is also known as a pair of pants in the literature.
-The Fenchel-Nielsen coordinates provides the degrees of freedom that is needed to glue these several pairs of pants to construct a hyperbolic surface.
-Given a discrete, faithful, totally loxodromic representation $\rho: \pi_1(\Sigma_g) \to {\rm SL}(2, \R)$, a pair of pants in the above pant-decomposition of the surface corresponds to a two-generator subgroup $\langle A, B \rangle$ generated by loxodromics such that $AB$ is also loxodromic.
+The Fenchel-Nielsen coordinates provide the degrees of freedom that are needed to glue these several pairs of pants in order to construct a hyperbolic surface.
+Given a discrete, faithful, totally loxodromic representation $\rho: \pi_1(\Sigma_g) \to {\rm SL}(2, \R)$, a pair of pants in the above pants-decomposition of the surface corresponds to a two-generator subgroup $\langle A, B \rangle$ generated by loxodromic elements $A$ and $B$ such that $AB$ is also loxodromic.
 The loxodromic elements $A$, $B$, $B^{-1} A^{-1}$ correspond to the boundary components of the pair of pants.
 Such a group is called a $(0,3)$ group in the literature.
-It follows from a classical work of Fricke \cite{f} and Vogt \cite{v} that a $(0,3)$ group in ${\rm SL}(2, \R)$ is completely determined by the traces of their generators and their product.
-For an up to date exposition of this work, see Goldman \cite{gold2}.
-The gluing of the pairs of pants corresponds to gluing of these $(0,3)$ groups.
-In the gluing process there are traces of these loxodromics, along with rotation of the peripheral or the boundary curves during the gluing.
+It follows from a classical work of Fricke \cite{f} and Vogt \cite{v} that a $(0,3)$ group in ${\rm SL}(2, \R)$ is completely determined by the traces of the generators and their product.
+For an up-to-date exposition of this work, see Goldman \cite{gold2}.
+The gluing of the pairs of pants correspond to gluing of these $(0,3)$ groups.
+In the gluing process there are traces of these loxodromics, along with rotations of the peripheral or the boundary curves during the gluing.
 These rotation angles are called twist-bend parameters.
 The traces of the loxodromics along with the twist-bend parameters determine a representation $\rho: \pi_1(\Sigma_g) \to {\rm SL}(2, \R)$ completely up to conjugation.